-Refer to Post Suspension Assembly Drawing for Steps A Through G a) Although there are several base plate leveling methods, this manual describes the method of using leveling nuts provided by others and grout as required on a concrete foundation.
+Refer to Post Suspension Assembly Drawing for Steps A Through E a) Although there are several base plate leveling methods, this manual describes the method of using leveling nuts provided by others and grout as required on a concrete foundation.
 Regardless of which base plate leveling method you use, the finished installation requires full contact of the base plate on the foundation.
 All anchor bolts must have plate washers with standard clearance holes and adequate thickness for oversized base plate holes.
 Along with plate washers, a standard flat washer must be used on each anchor bolt.

-NOTE: It is solely the customer's responsibility to provide the proper concrete foundation and anchor bolts for this system.
+NOTE: It is solely the customer's responsibility to provide the proper concrete foundations and anchor bolts for this system.
+Before installing the column weldments, the concrete foundation must cure for the minimum time recommended by the concrete supplier.
 Do not deviate from the recommended foundation, foundation size, provided hardware, or installation recommendations without consulting a qualified professional.
 If the recommended foundation is unknown, contact Rigid Lifelines.

-- b) Ensure the recommended concrete foundation (minimum 3,000 PSI and minimum 2,500 lbs/sq-ft soil pressure), reinforcement, and anchor bolts (minimum one-inch diameter anchor bolts) are in place. - c) Per Figure 1, install one set of leveling nuts on the anchor bolts with the top surface approximately one inch above the foundation.
+- b) Ensure the recommended concrete foundations (minimum 3,000 PSI and minimum 2,500 lbs/sq-ft soil pressure), reinforcement, and anchor bolts (minimum 3/4-inch diameter anchor bolts) are in place and that the concrete foundations have had adequate time to cure. - c) Per Figure 1, install one set of leveling nuts on the anchor bolts with the top surface approximately one inch above the foundation.
 Next, place the mast weldment over the anchor bolts resting on leveling nuts.
 Install the second set of nuts with plate washers and flat washers.
-Clamp the plumb fixture to the pivot pin.